elijahr/lintball/README.md

 keep your entire project tidy with one command.
 ```

-lintball is a wrapper script around linters (static code analysis tools) and code formatters (prettier, black, etc).
+lintball is a wrapper script around linters (static code analysis tools) and code formatters (such as prettier, black, etc).

 ## Who is lintball for?

-In no particular order, lintball is for: Pythonistas, Rustaceans, JavaScriptologists, Rubulists, Javanauts, Bashabills, Luaticians, Nimcromancers, and any other group of programmers who go by a cute name I may or may not have just made up.
+In no particular order, lintball is for: Pythonistas, Rustaceans, JavaScriptologists, Rubulists, Javanauts, Luaticians, Nimcromancers, and more… lintball is for everyone.
 Does your programming language of choice have an auto-formatter?
 Is it not in the list below?
-We'd love to assimilate your scripts, please and thank you 🤖.
+We'd love to 🤖 assimilate your scripts, please and thank you.
 See [Contributing](#contributing).

 ## Why use lintball?

 Most software projects consist of more than one programming language.
-Besides the source code, there will be docs, configs, scripts, and so on.
+There's source code, documentation, configuration files, build scripts, and so on.
 Each language may have tools to find and fix issues - but configuring CI, git hooks, etc for each of these tools can be tedious - especially if you work on a lot of projects.
-The goal of lintball is to streamline the installation and running of these tools so that you have more time to play with your dog and work on your art.
+The goal of lintball is to streamline the installation and running of these tools so that you have more time for the more fun and important things.

 ## Supported languages